openwdl/wdl/SPEC.md

 * Allowed type: `object`

 Provides outputs specific hints in the form of a hints object.
 Each key within this hint should refer to an actual output defined for the current task.
+A key may also refer to a specific member of a struct/object input.

 ##### `test_config`